Taking Care of Military Children

 So this month, we celebrate the resilience of military children while at the same time remembering our role in supporting them!

-Anna Goletz, Clinic Services Manager for Centerstone’s Military Services, lists four ways to support and take care of military children.
+Anna Goletz, Director of Centerstone’s Military Services, lists four ways to support and take care of military children.
 Helping our children internalize these messages will help them build on the resiliency they already have:

 Our military children are often forced to endure so many unique challenges, yet with those obstacles comes the opportunity to ensure we instill in them the tools to grow into strong, resilient adults.
 These four tips are a valuable start to that end.
 As parents, we have a vital role in their development, so perhaps we start here.
 Perhaps we focus on one area at a time, put these tips into practice and watch our children thrive.